lunarphp/lunar/docs/src/getcandy/products.md

 ##  Product Identifiers

-You can choose to add product idenfitiers to each product variant.
+You can choose to add product identifiers to each product variant.
 These are fields which, as the name suggests, allow you to identify a product and it's variants for use in your internal systems.
 You can choose whether these are required and unique in the hub whilst editing.

 ### Available fields